Site icon Onomichi

 Local Sake and Craft Beer

-The Saijo district in Higashihiroshima, just a short train ride from Hiroshima City, is one of Japan’s most famous sake brewing regions.
-Many restaurants in Hiroshima City will offer a selection of local sake.
-For beer enthusiasts, Hiroshima also boasts a growing craft beer scene, with several breweries and taprooms offering unique local brews.
+The Saijo district in Higashihiroshima, just a short train ride from the city center, is one of Japan’s most famous sake brewing regions.
+Many restaurants will offer a selection of local sake.
+For beer enthusiasts, there is also a growing craft beer scene, with several breweries and taprooms offering unique local brews.

 Actionable Tip: Be adventurous!
 Ask locals for their favorite okonomiyaki spot.
 Often, the best experiences are found in smaller, unassuming establishments recommended by residents.

-Getting to and around Hiroshima, as well as finding the perfect place to stay, is remarkably straightforward thanks to Japan’s efficient infrastructure.
-This section of your Hiroshima City travel guide will help you plan your logistics seamlessly.
+Getting to and around the area, as well as finding the perfect place to stay, is remarkably straightforward thanks to Japan’s efficient infrastructure.
+This section will help you plan your logistics seamlessly.

 Getting to Hiroshima